 In this month’s issue, Mr. Yuzo Aoki who was in charge of the character designs will be explaining the image and concept he put in each character.

 Aoki: It required me about a month from the moment I started to when the definitive sketches were approved.
 Until then I was under the influence of the previous Lupin III characters, but when I decided to throw that away to make my own interpretation of Monkey Punch’s drawings, that’s when I was finally able to make satisfying drawings.

 This is how he reached the satisfying result with the 5 new character designs.
 When we asked him which character he preferred, he told us it was Jigen, and Zenigata in second place.
 According to his self-evaluation, he is at 75% technique wise, but he personally considers it as a 100% work of his own.

 Aoki: From now and during the production, while characters will meet subtle changes, I think I’ll look back at these designs if I have a doubt about anything.
 Designs themselves imply a lot of things, and I think these are the best on that aspect.

 I let some over-optimism in his design.
-Some of which comes from his young age, allowing him to act like a playboy.
-Nevertheless, I let rudeness where it was required, and I prepared many expressions to adapt any plot he could be involved in (laugh).
-I drew him from the idea that Lupin had 3 aspects: a soft one, a hard one and a comical one.
+Some of it comes from his young age, allowing him to act like a playboy.
+Nevertheless, I allowed rudeness where it was required, and I prepared many expressions to adapt any plot he could be involved in (laugh).
+I drew him from the idea that Lupin had 3 aspects: a soft one, a hard one, and a comical one.